danielg0/fyp/report.md

 The resulting sampling looks as follows:

 1. $n(k - 1) - w$ instructions are executed through functional warming

 2. $w$ instructions are executed through detailed warming to prepare the architecture state not maintained through functional warming

 3. $n$ instructions are executed in detailed mode with the cycle-accurate simulator in order to collect the measured performance metric

 [^slowdown]: The paper implemented a functional warming model that could operate at 55% the speed of the existing function simulation model.

 ### SimPoint

-SimPoint is a targeted sampling technique that tracks the code executed by a program and uses that to decide where to sample in order to include all the behaviours it exhibits.
-This chapter will introduce the technique and discuss some further research to extend its functionality.
+SimPoint is a representative sampling technique that tracks the code executed by a program and uses that to decide where to sample in order to include all the behaviours it exhibits.
+This section will introduce the technique and discuss some further research to extend its functionality.

 ![A summary of the original SimPoint [@simpoint1] process](diagrams/simpoint-overview.drawio.svg){#fig:simpoint-summary}

 SimPoint is composed into three parts, collection of a program trace, use of that program trace to identify the different phases of behaviour in the program and selection of samples to simulation from each of those phases.
 The process of identifying phases is shown in {@fig:simpoint-summary} which is labelled as follows:

 1. Simulate the entire program on a simplified CPU, tracking the basic blocks ({@sec:basic-blocks}) being executed in order to build basic block vectors (BBVs)

 2. Represent those vectors as points in a basic block space

 3. Perform a random linear map on the set of BBVs to reduce the dimensionality of the data

 4. Group the BBVs using $k$-means clustering ({@sec:k-means-clustering}), which identifies the phases in the program

 5. Pick a BBV, and corresponding interval, closest to the centre of each cluster to represent it, recording the proportion of BBVs in that cluster

 To produce a final performance metric, we do a detailed simulation of the chosen BBVs for each cluster, collecting performance metrics of interest.
 We then weight the performance metrics of each phase by the proportion of BBVs in that phase's cluster.
 One advantage SimPoints has over statistical sampling techniques is that as it has more information on the execution of the program, it can take less samples than SMARTS might and still produce an accurate estimate, reducing the required runtime of our simulation.